-Outside the parameters of this project are: maritime issues and law of the sea, naval security issues, water as energy source, and the physical public works of dams, levees, jetties, harbors, canals, aids to navigation, and so on—except insofar as they relate to the freshwater dimensions above.
+- the physical public works of dams, levees, jetties, harbors, canals, aids to navigation, and so on—except insofar as they relate to the other freshwater dimensions described above.

 Great Lakes Supplement to the Freshwater for the Future Discussion Guidebook